-The geographic scope of study for the solar energy facilities overlaps with areas of the state that are valued for their recreational resources.
-If a solar energy project is developed within areas used for recreation, it could displace or alter the quality of the recreation experience in these areas.
+The geographic scope of study for the onshore wind energy facilities overlaps with areas of the state that are valued for their recreational resources.
+If an onshore wind energy project is developed within areas used for recreation, it could displace or alter the quality of the recreation experience of these areas.